Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Dessins d'Enfants and Hecke Groups

 \subsubsection{Congruence Modular Subgroups}

-The most important subgroups of $\Gamma$ are the so-called \emph{congruence} subgroups, defined by having the the entries in the generating matrices $S$ and $T$ obeying some modular arithmetic.
+The most significant subgroups of $\Gamma$ are the \emph{congruence} subgroups, defined by having the the entries in the generating matrices $S$ and $T$ obeying some modular arithmetic.
 Some conjugacy classes of congruence subgroups of particular note are the following:

 \begin{itemize} \item Principal congruence subgroups:

 \item Congruence subgroups of level $m$: subgroups of $\Gamma$ containing $\Gamma\left(m\right)$ but not any $\Gamma\left(n\right)$ for $n<m$; \item Unipotent matrices: